 Today, Mummy is concentrating on the hips, thighs, shoulders and chest.
 As usual, I am calmly relaxing on the grooming table, waiting for free treats.
 Every now and then, she pops a piece of dried lamb into my mouth, simply because I've been laying down nicely.
 I let Mum do whatever she likes with me, and I enjoy her attention.
-This is a picture of my hairy hip and thigh.
-As you can see, my body and tail are covered with a light grey of undercoat which is laying closely to my body.

 The purpose of handstripping is to remove the hair completely, including the hair follicle.
 Above in this picture, you can see the close up view of the follicles.
 Why do we need to remove the hair completely you ask?
 Well, it all comes down to color and texture.